Chapter 2 - Tests, loops and functions#

 You can use Boolean arrays for numeric calculations, where False == 0 and True == 1.

-4. Provide us with an example of when this sort of logical testing could be applied in the study of rivers.
+4. Provide an example of when this sort of logical testing could be applied in the study of rivers.

 Important